Resident Tulsa Faculty

 Jennifer Kisamore, Associate Professor of Psychology, Associate Dean of the Tulsa Graduate College and Graduate Liaison for Organizational Dynamics, earned her Ph.D. in 2003 from the University of South Florida.
 Her research interests include organizational behavior, meta-analysis, integrity and measurement.
 Dr. Kisamore has conducted organizational assessments at a variety of organizations including Publix Supermarkets, the Social Security Administration, and Novartis Pharmaceuticals.

-Brigitte Steinheider, Associate Professor of Psychology and Graduate Liaison for the Organizational Dynamics program, earned her MBA in 1992 from the University of Düsseldorf and her Ph.D. in Psychology from the University of Technology Dresden in 1996.
+Brigitte Steinheider, Associate Professor of Psychology and Recruiter for the Organizational Dynamics program, earned her MBA in 1992 from the University of Düsseldorf and her Ph.D. in Psychology from the University of Technology Dresden in 1996.
 Her research focuses on collaborative leadership as well as interdisciplinary collaborations and knowledge integration in corporate R&D teams and academic settings.
 She has consulted for a variety of international organizations such as Volkswagen, Bosch and Daimler Benz AG.

 Eric Day, Professor and Chair of the Department of Psychology, earned his Ph.D. from Texas A&M University in 1998.
 His research interests include assessment center technology, training and development, complex skill acquisition, small group dynamics, and group decision-making.
 Dr. Day has developed assessment and training tools for a variety of clientele, including The George Bush School of Public Policy and Government.